All About Timothy Plan Funds

 Since 1994, the Timothy Plan has attempted to avoid investing in companies that are involved in practices they consider contrary to Judeo-Christian principles, performing what they call "Biblically Responsible Investing."

 The funds were founded in 1994 by Arthur Ally, a former Lehman Brothers vice president, who wanted to address an investment need for the retirement plans of pastors of independent churches.
-While there were funds available that screened for social or environmental issues, there weren’t any that screened according to the moral or culturally conservative principles of the pastors.
+While funds were available that screened for social or environmental issues, none screened according to the moral or culturally conservative principles of the pastors.

 Arthur Ally started the first fund in 1994 and the Timothy Plan today includes 10 funds.
 The firm has created a “Hall of Shame” of companies (now called "Know Your Investing") that operate contrary to the firm’s investing principles and are excluded from investments.
 Steven Ally says that aside from the moral screens, the funds aim to preserve capital and the match or beat their respective benchmarks.

-For all of society's ills listed in Timothy Plan's Know Your Investing analysis climate change and inequality does not feature.
+For all of society's ills listed in Timothy Plan's Know Your Investing analysis, climate change, and inequality are not featured.
 This makes their approach divergent from that of Pope Francis' call to action on climate change, and so different strands of religious investing are now starting to emerge.

 Religiously mandated funds, therefore, need to be understood not only for the branch of the religion you are trying to match up to but also as to the specific goals and issues that each fund attempts to avoid or solve for specifically.